stax76/awesome-mpv/README.md

 - [jellyfin](https://github.com/EmperorPenguin18/mpv-jellyfin) - Turns mpv into a Jellyfin client.
 - [mpvDLNA](https://github.com/chachmu/mpvDLNA) - Browse and watch content hosted on DLNA servers.
-- [mpvf](https://github.com/seanbreckenridge/mpvf) - Select youtube-dl format for streaming.
-- [quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu) - Change the streamed video and audio quality (ytdl-format) on the fly.
 - [selectformat](https://github.com/ghesy/mpv-selectformat) - Select the format (quality) of internet videos.
 - [sponsorblock_minimal](https://codeberg.org/jouni/mpv_sponsorblock_minimal) - More simple version of the sponsorblock script.
 - [sponsorblock](https://github.com/po5/mpv_sponsorblock) - Script to skip sponsored segments of YouTube videos.
 - [streamsave](https://github.com/Sagnac/streamsave) - Save live streams without encoding.
+- [mpvf](https://github.com/seanbreckenridge/mpvf) - Select youtube-dl format for streaming.
+- [quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu) - Change the streamed video and audio quality (ytdl-format) on the fly.
 - [youtube-download](https://github.com/cvzi/mpv-youtube-download) - Download YouTube audio and video with one key press.
 - [youtube-search](https://github.com/CogentRedTester/mpv-scripts/blob/master/youtube-search.lua) - A script that allows users to search youtube and open results from within mpv.
 Requires a couple of extra API scripts, along with curl and a personal youtube API key.
 - [youtube-search](https://github.com/rozari0/mpv-youtube-search) - Use zenity and youtube-dl to search YouTube.
 - [youtube-upnext](https://github.com/cvzi/mpv-youtube-upnext) - A menu for (auto) playing YouTube's "up next"/recommended videos, that show up on the right side on the website.
 - [ytdlautoformat](https://github.com/Samillion/mpv-ytdlautoformat) - Auto change ytdl-format for Youtube and Twitch.
+- [ytdl-preload](https://gist.github.com/bitingsock/17d90e3deeb35b5f75e55adb19098f58) - Precache the next entry in your playlist if it is a network source by downloading it to a temp file ahead of time.
+Updated to download all streams in parallel so you can watch it while it downloads.
 - [webtorrent-hook](https://github.com/noctuid/mpv-webtorrent-hook) - Allows streaming torrents using webtorrent (same as mpv-peerflix-hook but using webtorrent instead).
 Webtorrent-cli can play in mpv with `webtorrent --mpv`, but this script allows using torrent identifiers as the file argument to mpv or pasting them into the current playlist using one of the pasting scripts listed here.
 It also supports additional functionality like automatic file cleanup and the ability to remember the last file played in the torrent.
 See the readme for more information.
 See [here](https://github.com/noctuid/mpv-webtorrent-hook#comparison-with-webtorrent-mpv-hook) for a comparison with the other javascript webtorrent plugin.
 I recommend this plugin over my others (mpv-peerflix-hook and btfs-stream).
 - [play-with](https://github.com/grmat/play-with) - A web browser extension that can open a video stream on a web page with an external player.
 - [confluence](https://github.com/ftk/mpv-confluence) - Open magnet links using [confluence](https://github.com/anacrolix/confluence) HTTP service.